Intervention: Help a loved one overcome addiction

 - Has a history of violence

-- Has had suicidal behavior or recently talked about suicide
+- Has shown suicidal behavior or recently talked about suicide

 - May be taking several mood-altering substances

-It's especially important to consult an intervention professional if you suspect your loved one may react violently or self-destructively.
+It's very important to consult an intervention professional if you suspect your loved one may react violently or self-destructively.